 Iconic, incomparable, and fast-moving, New York holidays are both overwhelmingly chaotic and outrageously romantic.
 Resting under a jagged, skyscraper-laden skyline, New York sparkles with world-famous icons and landmarks.
 This is where fashions are started, cuisines are born, trends are set, and fame is made.
-We love experiencing the excitement, the beating pulse of New York amid the bright neon lights and giant billboards of magnificent Times Square.
+We love experiencing the excitement, the beating pulse of a New York city break amid the bright neon lights and the giant billboards of magnificent Times Square.
 Why not create a multi centre experience and combine your stay in New York with a trip to Las Vegas, Boston or Orlando?
 Or take a look at our city breaks page for the latest deals.